Working With JWT Authentication In Android And A PHP Server

-This post will primarily be sharing the code I created to work with JWT in Android communicating with a PHP server.
-This project is done is a test environment but is completely functional.
+This post will primarily be sharing the code I created to work with JWT authentication in Android communicating with a PHP server.
+This project is done in a test environment but is completely functional.

 I don't plan on posting the UI logic, this is just the backend logic and implementation.